Moor frog: Distribution in Romania

 The moor frog is found in three regions in Romania.
 The first is the Transylvanian region which includes the Western Plains (with the largest Romanian population of moor frogs), the Transylvanian Plateau, and the Eastern Carpathians.
 The second region is the northern part of Romanian Moldavia.
 The third and smallest region is the Tisa River Basin—north of Maramureș.
 Most populations of moor frog in Romania are isolated and not contiguous due to the edge effects of human developments.
 Each population typically has 200-400 adults; however, exceptional populations of 2000 adults have been found as well.
-Most Romanian populations of moor frog can be found between 108-414 meters above sea level; exceptional populations have been found to exist at 740 meters above sea level.
+Most Romanian populations of moor frog can be found between 108 and 414 meters above sea level; exceptional populations have been found to exist at 740 meters above sea level.

 In Romania, the moor frog is known to live in humid habitats that border land with human activity, such as flooded agricultural fields, ditches on the side of roads, small canals and streams, and human settlements.
 The moor frog is sparingly found in habitats with little human activity.
 Swamps are one of the few habitats with little human activity that host moor frogs.